alexdibol/papers/README.md

 ### How to Cite
 **APA**
-Reynoso, A. (2025). *Relativistic Finance — Chapter 7: Empirical Geometry of Markets* (Version v01).
+Reynoso, A. (2025). *Extensions to the Study of Relativistic Finance: Empirical Geometry of Markets.
+Paper 2 of 3* (Version v01).
 GitHub. https://github.com/alexdibol/papers/releases/tag/papers-empirical_relativistic_finance-v01

 **BibTeX**
 @article{reynoso_relativistic_finance_ch7_2025_v01,